 - Flaky Sea Salt for garnish

-- Preheat the oven to 350 F and grease and parchment line an 8×8” baking pan so the parchment hangs slightly over the sides.
-This will help remove the cake from the pan to cool.
+- Preheat the oven to 350℉/180℃ and grease and parchment line an 8x8” baking pan with overhangs.

 - In a bowl, sift together the flour, sugar, cocoa powder, baking soda, baking powder, and salt.

-- In a large mixing bowl, combine the sour cream, vegetable oil, whole milk, eggs, and vanilla and whisk to combine.
+- In a large mixing bowl, combine the sour cream, vegetable oil, whole milk, eggs and whisk to combine.

 - Add the dry ingredients to the sour cream mixture and mix to combine using a rubber spatula or wooden spoon.
-It will be a bit thick at this point.
+It will be thick at this point.

 - Stir together the coffee and chocolate, then add to the batter and carefully mix to fully combine.
-Pour the batter into the prepared baking sheet and bake for 25 -30 minutes until the edges have started to pull away from the sides and the center is no longer jiggly.
+Pour the batter into the prepared baking pan and bake for 25 -30 minutes until the edges have started to pull away from the sides and the center is no longer sloshy.
 A toothpick inserted into the center will come out clean.

-- Add the sugar to a medium saucepan over medium heat and continue stirring until melted and turning amber.
-It will start to get wet, will then clump up and crystallize, then will begin to melt and change color.
+- Add the sugar to a medium saucepan over medium heat and spread evenly.
+Stir the sugar every 15-30 seconds.
+It will start to get wet, will then clump up and crystallize as it melts, then fully melt, turning to a deep amber color.